 In keeping with our sustainability initiatives, each student may also request an electronic copy of the information reported to the IRS.
 This may help you determine if you are eligible for Higher Education Tax Credits (the Hope Scholarship and the Lifetime Learning Tax Credits).
 You can access your 1098-T documents on-line through CampusNet.
 Click on the Account tab, then click on 1098-T to be securely linked to our third party provider, ECSI.
 We'll send you an email notice in December and again in January informing you of how to access your information.

-International students may provide the University with their ITIN (International Taxpayer Identification Number) or a Social Security Number, however, neither is mandatory.
-We request that the W-9S forms be returned with an indication of your choice.
+A 1098T is not automatically produced for our F1/J1 Visa students.
+International students may provide the University with their ITIN (International Taxpayer Identification Number) or a Social Security Number and a 1098T can then be requested.

 The 1098-T is not a statement of wages or a bill for tuition due.
 The amount shown in Box 2 represents the total amount of tuition expense incurred during registration in the current tax year only, and may be different than the actual amount paid in that year.

 The information on the form complies with IRS regulations.
 Please be aware that if you pre-registered for the Spring term in November or December of the prior tax year, that tuition will have been reflected on the previous year's 1098-T and not on the statement for the current tax year.
 Similarly, if you register in November or December of this year for the upcoming Spring semester, that tuition will be on the statement for the current tax year.